Jump to topic

 The Anesthesia Critical Care Fellowship endeavors to train fellows in the art and science of providing excellent, safe and compassionate clinical care to critical care patients and their families, and to foster the development of leaders in clinical and academic critical care anesthesiology.

-The fellow will rotate through all of the hospital’s intensive care units, including the surgical anesthesia ICU, which is their home base; trauma unit; neuroscience ICU; medical ICU; and cardiothoracic ICU.
+Each fellow will rotate through all of the hospital’s intensive care units, including the surgical anesthesia ICU, which is the home base; the trauma unit; neuroscience ICU; medical ICU; and cardiothoracic ICU.
 Elective time in a vast array of disciplines such as infectious disease, nutrition and nephrology is available.
 The fellow will also undergo training in critical care ultrasound and a radiology educational block.

 The program offers three weeks of vacation and one week of CME time (meetings, etc.); additional time for presenting posters or talks may be granted on a case-by-case basis.

 - Electronic medical record system, including anesthesia records